visserjackson/addy-app/README.md

 **addy?**
 <br>
 A webpage application to streamline organizing kickbacks and parties.
-Best viewd on desktop (responsive mobile layout coming soon!)
+Best viewed on desktop (responsive mobile layout coming soon!).
 <br>
 <br>
 addy? does not condone underage drinking or illicit substance use. addy? is not responsible for anything that transpires at any event it is used to organize.